twilio/voice-quickstart-ios/README.md

 * [AppleDoc](https://media.twiliocdn.com/sdk/ios/voice/latest/docs)

 ## Issues and Support
-Please file any issues you find here on Github [ObjC](https://github.com/twilio/voice-quickstart-objc) [Swift](https://github.com/twilio/voice-quickstart-swift).
+Please file any issues you find here on Github: [Voice Swift Quickstart](https://github.com/twilio/voice-quickstart-swift).

 For general inquiries related to the Voice SDK you can [file a support ticket](https://support.twilio.com/hc/en-us/requests/new).